James Tissot: Mature life and career

 Still on Top, c.
 1873.
-Note the two lower figures wearing a red Communard cap and a Japanese-style Obi cloth.
+Note the two lower figures wearing a red Communard cap and a Japanese obi-style sash.

 Sometime after 1862, Tissot began to shift focus from his early medievalist styles to instead match English tastes for narrative paintings of Victorian life and society.
 He quickly gained success among British audiences and was lauded for his photorealistic, narrative style of art that combined meticulous training with an impressionistic use of color and value.
 Tissot came to maintain a wide social sphere in light of his success and lifestyle, including Oscar Wilde, James Abbott Whistler, and Edgar Degas.
 Degas shared many of his cultural interests as Tissot's mentee, notably producing a portrait of Tissot in which he is sitting below a Japanese screen hanging on the wall.

 Tissot led a tumultuous life outside of painting, fighting in the Franco-Prussian War as part of the improvised defence of Paris; First by joining two companies of the Garde Nationale and later as part of the radical Paris Commune, though he is believed to have only joined the latter to protect his own belongings rather than for shared ideology.
 Either because of the radical political associations of serving as a Communard or because of better opportunities, he left Paris for London in 1871.
 Seymour Haden helped him to learn etching techniques during this period.

 Having already worked as a caricaturist for Thomas Gibson Bowles, the owner of the magazine Vanity Fair, as well as exhibited at the Royal Academy, Tissot arrived with established social and artistic connections in London.
 Tissot used the name Coïdé in the magazine from 1869 to 1873.
 Tissot's pre-war caricaturist work with Vanity Fair included contributions to Sovereigns, a series lampooning various heads of state such as Napoleon III of France, Alexander II of Russia, or Wilhelm I of Germany, depicting the latter two in particular as bloodthirsty conquerors.

 Post-war career

 Tissot would further explore political themes of turmoil in Europe during the onset and aftermath of the war: The 1870 painting La Partie Carrée evoked nostalgia for the period of the French Revolution while hinting at the hedonism of the contemporary French aristocracy in portraying a pair of young women picnicking with two men, one in revolutionary military garb, while the c.
 1873 work Still on Top depicted the allegorical ascension of the Austrian Habsburg and North German war flags over other European flags, with title being thought to be a reference to the British ensign barely visible at the top of the canvas.
-Tissot produced Ball on Shipboard in 1874 with a similar subject, depicting a diverse range of contemporary national flags sewn together in a large awning.
+Tissot produced The Ball on Shipboard in 1874 with a similar subject, depicting a diverse range of contemporary national flags sewn together in a large awning.